borisnliscool/ding/README.md

 ## Explanation

-Ding overwrites the default `TriggerServerEvent`, `AddEventHandler` and `RegisterServerEvent` functions to require nonces.
+Ding overwrites the default `TriggerServerEvent`, `AddEventHandler` and `RegisterServerEvent` functions to implement nonces.
 A nonce is a partially random number generated through a function that relies on a seed and the previous nonce.
 The server generates the seed and shares it with the client upon connection.
 Each time an event is triggered, it requires a nonce.
 Both the server and the client independently compute this nonce using the seed and the previous nonce to ensure they arrive at the same value.
 If the calculated nonces match, the event proceeds as expected.
 If there's a mismatch, the event is canceled because an incorrect nonce was provided.

 ## Usage

 Using Ding is straightforward.
-To effectively utilize it, please follow these steps:
+To use it, please follow these steps:

 1. **Resource Load Order**: Make sure to start the Ding resource before all other resources in your server configuration.
 This ensures that Ding is active and ready to protect your events.